-Your little one might sprout a few baby teeth at about 6 months of age.
-Having a soft-bristled baby toothbrush will help you clean his teeth properly and safely.
+Your little one might sprout a few baby teeth at about six months of age.
+Having a soft-bristled baby toothbrush will help you clean your teeth safely and adequately.

 #5.
 Baby Hairbrush

-Your baby’s hair is still fine so a gentle baby brush is a must to properly comb and style his hair.
+Your baby’s hair is still fine, so a gentle baby brush is required to comb and styles his hair correctly.

 #6.
 Baby Nail Scissors and Clippers

-This kind of nail clippers are specially designed to trim and smooth your baby’s nails safely.
+This kind of nail clippers is specially designed to trim and smooth your baby’s nails safely.

 Soft washcloths have multiple purposes for grooming.
 You can use it to wipe your baby’s teeth after eating, gently wipe his nose, and even clean his ears.

 Did You Know?
 Ear wax is beneficialfor your baby as it protects his ear from dryness and infections.

 Perfect for on-the-go parents, these baby gear must-haves will make the parenting job so much easier.